PreciselyData/cloudnative-geocoding/README.md

 # Geocoding Application

-The Spectrum Global Geocoding SDK (GGS) provides the following capabilities, which are available as REST web services in the Geocoding application:
+The Spectrum Operational Addressing SDK (OAS) provides the following capabilities, which are available as REST web services in the Geocoding application:

+- **Verify Service** - performs address verification and standardization using the specified processing engine.
 - **Geocode Service** - performs forward geocoding using input addresses and returning location data and other information.
+- **Predict Service**: suggests addresses and place names as you type.
 - **Reverse Geocode Service** - performs reverse geocoding using input coordinates and returns address information that is the best match for that point.
--   **Interactive Service** - suggests addresses and place names as you type.
--  **Key Lookup Service** - returns geocoded candidates when given a unique key.
-It is a more efficient method than matching with an address, as the key is unique to that address.
-Spectrum Global Geocoding supports the PreciselyID unique identifier for US data and the G-NAF key for Australian data.
+- **Lookup Service**: returns geocoded candidates when given a unique key.
+- **Parse Service**: returns the parsed result of an input address.

-**Note**: The sample requires using Spectrum Global Geocoding SDK (GGS) version 3.1.71 or above.
+**Note**: The sample requires using Spectrum Operational Addressing SDK (OAS) version 5.1.0 or above.

 ## Features
 -   Options that allow control of the searching and matching options, output results, and other preferences